icelandico/geodev_site/src/lib/content/blog/building-links-in-javascript.md

 ---
-category: JavaScript
+templateKey: blog-post
+title: Building links in JavaScript
+slug: Building links in JavaScript
 date: 2023-07-15 19:51:19.061000+00:00
 description: Discover how to enhance navigation in your React Native app by creating a professional, reusable link generation class.
-Learn to navigate seamlessly from your app to specific website pages like About, Privacy Policy, and Product Listings.
+Check how to navigate seamlessly from your app to specific website pages like About, Privacy Policy, and Product Listings.
-slug: Building links in JavaScript
+category: JavaScript
 tag:
   - javascript
   - react native
-templateKey: blog-post
-title: Building links in JavaScript
 ---
 In a mobile app that I'm working on there are places that navigates from the app to the website of the company.
 These links navigates to a different pages like: about page, privacy policy, some product pages or listings.
 In a React Native to open an url we use `Linking`:

 ```typescript
 import React, {useCallback} from 'react';
 import { Button, Linking } from 'react-native';